ArkToria/arktoria.github.io/Installation.md

 #### vcpkg

-The minimum required version of Qt for building ACross project is `v6.2.0`.
+The minimum required version of Qt for building the `ACross` project is `v6.2.0`.
 However, if you use the official Qt installer, you need at least version `v6.2.1` because of the missing `qt6-5compat` component.

 The following commands are all executed in PowerShell.